colin-gourlay/sundown-sessions/src/content/releases/s/soft-cell/non-stop-erotic-cabaret/index.md

 ---
 ## About

-Non-Stop Erotic Cabaret is the debut studio album by Leeds synth-pop duo Soft Cell, released in 1981.
+*Non-Stop Erotic Cabaret*'s sleazy, electronic torch-song aesthetic made it one of the most distinctive records of the early 1980s.

 It reached number five on the UK Albums Chart and included the number-one hit 'Tainted Love' as well as the beloved 'Say Hello, Wave Goodbye'.
-The album's sleazy, electronic torch-song aesthetic made it one of the most distinctive records of the early 1980s.